 The basic idea is to use a point-like source to illuminate PMTs at the same time.
 The PMT charges obey the inverse-square law, $d^{-2}$, in the air.
 If in the water, an additional exponential term has to be added.
 The formula is expressed as follows:

 Where $d$ is the PMT distance to the light source and $\lambda$ is the WAL.
 Based on this, a point-like source and eight PMTs were constructed and integrated into a 8~m water tank.

-The water tank dimensions were 8 m $\times$ 0.6 m $\times$ 0.5 m (Fig.~\ref{fig:waterTank2}), and the tank was built with an aluminum profile frame, lined internally with solid wood panels, providing a capacity of up to two tons of ultra-pure water.
+The water tank dimensions were 8 m $\times$ 0.6 m $\times$ 0.5 m, and the tank was built with an aluminum profile frame, lined internally with solid wood panels, providing a capacity of up to two tons of ultra-pure water, as shown in Fig.~\ref{fig:waterTank2}.
 To prevent water leakage, the entire inner surface was lined with a large sheet of high-density polyethylene (HDPE) plastic film with a thickness of 600~$\mu$m.
 The top edges of the HDPE film were extended and overlapped to ensure light tightness.
-To study the impact of different environmental conditions and light reflection, two distinct configurations were applied to the tank's inner wall during WAL measurements: a black HDPE film (Fig.~\ref{fig:hdpe}) and a white Tyvek film (Fig.~\ref{fig:tyvek}).
+To study the impact of different environmental conditions and light reflection, two distinct configurations were applied to the tank's inner wall during WAL measurements: a black HDPE film and a white Tyvek film, as shown in Fig.~\ref{fig:hdpe_tyvek}.

 The black HDPE was installed on the inner walls to minimize reflectivity and reduce stray light interference.
 However, during the WAL study, we observed that the smooth surface of the black HDPE could still induce mirror-like reflections at large incident angles, contributing to stray light.
 Consequently, the HDPE surface was roughened with low-grit sandpaper to mitigate specular reflection.
 Furthermore, HDPE effectively prevents water leakage and ensures stable water quality inside the tank~\cite{HDPE}.
 For the Tyvek configuration, the inner wall was lined with a white ultra-fine high-density polyethylene fiber material~\cite{Tyvek}, which is highly reflective.
 Large-scale neutrino experiments, such as JUNO and Super-K, often employ Tyvek film on their detector walls to enhance Cherenkov light collection.